Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 ### About Me

-Hi, I am Qingqing Yang, and I just started my PhD in Cogitive Neuroscience at the Ohio State University this Aug 2024, working with [Prof. Hsin-Hung Li](https://www.hsinhungli.com/) and [Prof. Julie Golomb](https://u.osu.edu/golomblab/). `last update: Aug 2024`
+Hi, I am Qingqing Yang, and I am a PhD student in Cogitive Neuroscience at the Ohio State University from Aug 2024, working with [Prof. Hsin-Hung Li](https://www.hsinhungli.com/) and [Prof. Julie Golomb](https://u.osu.edu/golomblab/). `last update: Aug 2025`

 ---
 ### Research Interests

 - **Cognition:** visual perception, attention, memory, learning and decision making
-- **Neural Imaging:** task-fMRI, rs-fMRI, dMRI, EEG, TMS
+- **Neural Imaging:** fMRI, dMRI, EEG, TMS
-- **Computational Neuroscience:** neural geometry, neural dynamics
-- **Applied Machine Learning:** reinforcement learning, Bayesian Inferences, Transformer-based models

 I love computational modeling in general.
 I question how metal computation is realized to perform complex functions among human and models, and how the deepened understanding of each aspect benefit each other.